Your State’s Favorite Rom-Com Movie

 Which Rom-Com Is Your State in Love With?

-As the winter of our discontent settles in, Americans turn to love to keep us warm.
-Viewers definitely have a thing for the quirky relationships that are standard romantic comedy fare, where happy endings come with a side of adorable.
+During times like this, Americans turn to love and humor to keep warm.
 Here at CableTV.com, we’re also totally into laughable love stories, and we wondered if certain parts of the country are more obsessed with some titles than others.

 What rom-com is the United States lovesick over?
 Apparently, we’re turning green with envy over Pretty in Pink, the throwback Molly Ringwald classic that stokes our 1980s nostalgia.
 It’s the belle of the ball, outshining other popular titles like Pretty Woman and About A Boy across large sections of the country.

 How’d we arrive at which movie most states have been bitten with the love bug for?
 After analyzing this list from Google of the most popular romantic comedies, we cross-referenced it with Google Trends data to determine which movie folks in your state were snuggling up to.

 Further digging into the data that romantic comedy preferences follow other viewing trends pretty closely.
 Take a closer look at what your state is lovesick for and why.

 - Washington stays up late for Sleepless in Seattle.

 - Alaska put a ring on The Proposal.

 - It’s always 500 Days of Summer in California.

 - Pennsylvania wins at the game of love with Silver Linings Playbook.